 - Has this or will this harm myself, another individual, or the community as a whole?

 It should be noted that in a Christian community it is naturally understood that each member will want to honor God and each other in the manner in which they speak to one another and the words used in conversation.
-Because of this, cursing, swearing, and the use of profanity will not be tolerated.

 Whether you eat or drink or whatever you do, do it all for the glory of God" (1 Corinthians 10:31).
 How we dress at Bethany sends a message about our mission.
 We will want to glorify our gracious Lord and Savior for all his loving-kindness in every aspect of our lives.
 In keeping with such an attitude we will dress in such a way that is not offensive to our Savior or others in the Bethany community.
 We ask that faculty, staff, and students assist each other in how we model Bethany's message of Christ's love and our reaction to his love, so that our Christian freedom will not be misinterpreted.

 As a Christian institution, we strive to put into practice the teachings of our Lord Jesus Christ, which He has given through God’s Word, the Bible.
 Our Savior, who has purchased our entrance into heaven, has instructed us, “If you continue in My Word, then you are truly My disciples; then you will know the truth, and the truth shall set you free” (John 8:31-32).